 Bikram yoga teaches you to breathe through your discomfort so you push past your current health state one step at a time.
 “If you will faithfully follow my directions, you will be relieved of your symptoms of discomfort.” -Bikram Choudhury.
 He may not be offering you a cure, but what he does offer is often better than what the Doc has to offer.
 One example is, Mary Jarvis, a Bikram Yoga Senior teacher.
 She taught at Bikram’s Yoga College of India in San Francisco for 10 years before a car smashed into her almost killing her.
 Her surgeon cautioned her against any physical exercise.
 She stayed in bed, popping pain pills, taking cortisone, and gaining weight for 6months.
 She went back to her doctor, deeply depressed and in so much pain she couldn’t raise her arms.
 He suggested fusing her spine.
 Mary didn’t accept this, so she headed back to the torture chamber.
 It wasn’t an easy road, but after two years taking as many classes as she could, she is mostly pain-free and her postures have returned to her top form.

-There are many similar stories.
-If you are looking for an answer to your pain, illness, depression; it doesn’t hurt to try….Just don’t take a month to remember to breathe! 😉
+There are many similar stories with young people and senior citizens, in this case look for the basic of Exercising Together: 6 Benefits of Exercising for Seniors and Caregivers and If you are looking for an answer to your pain, illness, depression; it doesn’t hurt to try….Just don’t take a month to remember to breathe! 😉